rahul17tech/Springboot-React-chat-ai/README.md

-# Springboot-React-chat-ai
+# Springboot-React-chat-ai (Gemini Chat)
-# Gemini Chat

-An AI chatbot web application built with React (frontend) and Spring Boot (backend).
+An AI chatbot web application built with React (frontend) and Spring Boot (backend) along with Google Gemini API.
 Users can interact with the chatbot, and responses are displayed, enhancing the chat experience.

 ## Features
 - AI-powered chatbot interface.